 Cardiovascular risk factors

 We examined six major CVD risk factors: hypertension, diabetes, high cholesterol, current smoking, overweight/obesity and physical inactivity.
-Cardiovascular risk factors were operationalised both as a single risk factor and an overall CVD risk index score (e.g., 2 risk factors, ≥ 3 risk factors).
+Cardiovascular risk factors were operationalised both as a single risk factor and an overall CVD risk index score (e.g., having 2 risk factors, or ≥ 3 risk factors).
 Hypertension, diabetes, and high cholesterol were defined as a self-reported, physician-diagnosed condition or recent treatment of that condition.
 Current smoking was defined by answering “yes” to “Are you a current smoker?”
-Overweight/obesity was defined as body mass index (BMI) > 25kg/m²) (19).
+Overweight/obesity was defined as body mass index (BMI) > 25kg/m²) as recommended by WHO Expert Consultation (19).
 BMI was calculated from self-reported height and weight, which has a good agreement (kappa=0.80) with objectively derived BMI categories in the 45 and Up Study (20).
-Physical inactivity was defined as not meeting the WHO physical activity guidelines: <150 minutes of moderate-to-vigorous-intensity physical activity (bouts of at least 10-minutes) in the previous week.
+Physical inactivity was defined as not meeting the WHO physical activity guidelines: <150 minutes of moderate-to-vigorous intensity physical activity (bouts of at least 10-minutes) in the previous week.
 Physical activity levels were assessed using the Active Australia Survey(21) which has adequate validity when total minutes/week of moderate-to-vigorous physical activity is compared against an accelerometer (Spearman rho=0.52)(22).

 Covariates

-Covariates include the following variables: age, sex, educational attainment (“school certificate or lower”; “higher-school certificate, trade, or diploma”; “university degree or higher”), marital status (“married/living with a partner” or “other”), location of residence (“major city” versus “regional/remote”) based on the Accessibility/Remoteness Index of Australia (23), and private health insurance (“having private health insurance” or “no private health insurance”).
+Covariates include the following variables: age, sex, educational attainment (“school certificate or lower”; “higher-school certificate, trade, or diploma”; “university degree or higher”), marital status (“married/living with a partner” or “other”), location of residence (“major city” versus “regional/remote”) based on the Accessibility/Remoteness Index of Australia (23), and private health insurance (“having private health insurance” or “no private health insurance”) as an additional marker for socioeconomic status (Jin et al 2017, Sarich et al 2015).

 Statistical analysis

 All statistical analyses were performed using SPSS 22 (IBM).
-Poisson regression models with a robust error variance were used to examine the association between acculturation and CVD outcomes as well as risk factors among Chinese immigrants by using less acculturated groups (age at migration ≥18-years-old; length of residence in Australia <10-years; speaks a language other than English at home) as the reference group.
+Poisson regression models with a robust error variance were used to examine the association between acculturation and CVD outcomes, as well as risk factors among Chinese immigrants, by using less acculturated groups (age at migration ≥18-years-old; length of residence in Australia <10-years; speaks a language other than English at home) as the reference group.
 Prevalence ratio (PR) was reported, adjusted for the covariates listed above.
 Given that acculturation may affect CVD risk factors differently for Chinese men and women(24), sex-stratified analyses were also performed.

 Results